Natural Hazard Risks in Kansas City, MO

 Population: 508K · Missouri

 Kansas City faces varying levels of natural hazard risk.
 The highest risk is from tornados (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Kansas City, MO.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Kansas City, MO.

 Hazard Risk Overview